Every Member Matters

 There are many ways to get involved from those who are able to fulfill a leadership role to those who are able to find a few hours in their busy schedule each quarter.
-For more information, e-mail us at firstname.lastname@example.org, or call us at (503) 725-4414.
+For more information on becoming a member or joining any of our leadership teams below, contact us today!

 By becoming a member, you are supporting academic freedom, tenure, shared governance, and many other rights now enjoyed at Portland State University.
 These practices must be defended not just at PSU, but nationwide.
 AAUP works on the principle of pooled strength: